 This clam curry will make any meal feel extra special – mainly because clams aren’t an everyday protein.
 It’s a recipe that’ll impress without all the work – my favorite kind of recipe!
 And like all seafood, it’s quick to cook!
 Cleaning the clams is the only thing that takes a while, and even most of that time is downtime (soaking ’em).

 Aren’t clams so pretty?
 I mean… talk about a curb appeal meal.
 Oh?
 No one says that?
 Well, we’re in the middle of home renovations, so I’ve clearly got construction and food on my mind.
 You get what I’m saying.
 And if not – translation: this dish looks goooooood (emphasis on the ooooo).

 Don’t forget to add a little sprinkle of minced cilantro on top… you know, to boost that curb appeal.
 Yes, that is officially a thing I say now to describe food.
 And doors.
 And porches.

-Most seafood lovers are comfortable cooking fish at home but when it comes to mussels or clams, I think people get intimidated.
-I know I did at first but they are just as easy to cook with!
+Most seafood lovers are comfortable cooking fish at home, but I think people get intimidated when it comes to mussels or clams.
+I know I did at first, but they are just as easy to cook with!

 - 2 tablespoons ghee